HighNESS Conceptual Design Report: Volume I: Design of the cold source

-For reference, we can also compare the intensity of the lower cold moderator from this neutronic optimization with the model of upper moderator.
-The upper moderator has a higher brightness, however, because of the smaller size, its intensity is lower.
-This can be seen in \cref{fig:LD2_Optimisation_third_iteration_spectra.png}(a) and (b) which show the time-averaged brightness and intensity respectively for the thermal and cold neutrons measured at the NNBAR and WP7 openings including the time-averaged brightness and intensity calculated for the upper moderator.
-For the upper moderator, the size of the emission window depends on the angle of extraction: at the NNBAR location, an emission window with a surface of about 42 cm$^2$ would be available, and this give an intensity of the upper moderator above \SI{4}{\angstrom} of \SI{7e14}{n/s/sr} (i.e. 10 times lower than for the NNBAR opening of the lower moderator).
+The volume of LD$_2$ in the moderator is 32.2 l.
+For reference, we can also compare the intensity of the lower cold moderator from this neutronic optimization with the model of the upper moderator.
+The upper moderator has a higher brightness; however, because of the smaller size, its intensity is lower.
+This can be seen in \cref{fig:LD2_Optimisation_third_iteration_spectra.eps}(a) and (b) which show the time-averaged brightness and intensity respectively for the thermal and cold neutrons measured at the NNBAR and WP7 openings including the time-averaged brightness and intensity calculated for the upper moderator.
+For the upper moderator, the size of the emission window depends on the angle of extraction: at the NNBAR location, an emission window with a surface of about 42 cm$^2$ would be available\footnote{In the direction of neutron extraction perpendicular to the incoming proton beam, neutrons can be extracted from both the cold wings of the butterfly moderator.
+For each wing the height is 3 cm, and the width is of about 7 cm, cf. Figure 32 in \cite{zanini_design_2019}, thus giving a total emission surface of about 42 cm$^2$.}, and this give an intensity of the upper moderator above \SI{4}{\angstrom} of \SI{7e14}{n/s/sr} (i.e. 10 times lower than for the NNBAR opening of the lower moderator).

-After completion of the third iteration of optimisation, the model of cold moderator was delivered to the engineering team, WP5 where a thorough engineering study was conducted.
+After completion of the third iteration of optimisation, the model of the cold moderator was delivered to the engineering team, WP5, where a thorough engineering study was conducted.

 A summary of the expected performances, integrated in different wavelength ranges, is shown in \cref{tab:performance_iteration3}.
-There is a decrease in NNBAR and WP7 FOMs in comparison to the model from second iteration of neutronic optimisation (see \cref{tab:performance_iteration2}) due to increase in temperature of LD$_2$ from 20 K to 22 K and the presence of 2.5 vol\% Al in LD$_2$.
+There is a decrease in NNBAR and WP7 FOMs in comparison to the model from the second iteration of neutronic optimisation (see \cref{tab:performance_iteration2}) due to the increase in temperature of LD$_2$ from 20 K to 22 K and the presence of 2.5 vol\% Al in LD$_2$.

 \begingroup \endgroup